Hierarchical Overlapping Belief Estimation by Structured Matrix Factorization: Related Work

 The above suggests that belief mining must consider both sources (and forwarding patterns) and content.
 Prior solutions used a source-claim bipartite graph, and determined disjoint polarities by iterative factorization \cite{al2017unveiling,akoglu2014quantifying}.
-Our work is novel by postulating a more generic and realistic view: social beliefs could overlap.
-In this context, we developed a new matrix factorization scheme that considers (i) the source-claim graph \cite{al2017unveiling}; (ii) message word similarity \cite{weninger2012document,fan2018octopus} and (iii) user social dependency \cite{zhang2013maximizing,li2018influence} in a new class of non-negative matrix factorization techniques.
+Our work is novel by postulating a more generic and realistic view: social beliefs could overlap and can be hierarchically structured.
+In this context, we developed a new matrix factorization scheme that considers (i) the source-claim graph \cite{al2017unveiling}; (ii) message word similarity \cite{weninger2012document} and (iii) user social dependency \cite{zhang2013maximizing} in a new class of non-negative matrix factorization techniques to solve the hierarchical overlapping belief estimation problem.